Heracles: Labours of Heracles

 His last labour and undoubtedly the riskiest.
 Eurystheus was so frustrated that Heracles was completing all the tasks that he had given him that he imposed one he believed to be impossible: Heracles had to go down into the underworld of Hades and capture the ferocious three-headed dog Cerberus who guarded the gates.
-He used the souls to help convince Hades to hand over the dog.
-He agreed to give him the dog if he used no weapons to obtain him.
+Hades agreed to give him the dog if he used no weapons to obtain him.
 Heracles succeeded and took the creature back to Mycenae, causing Eurystheus to be fearful of the power and strength of this hero.

 Further adventures

 After completing these tasks, Heracles fell in love with Princess Iole of Oechalia.
 King Eurytus of Oechalia promised his daughter, Iole, to whoever could beat his sons in an archery contest.
 Heracles won but Eurytus abandoned his promise.
 Heracles's advances were spurned by the king and his sons, except for one: Iole's brother Iphitus.
 Heracles killed the king and his sons—excluding Iphitus—and abducted Iole.
 Iphitus became Heracles's best friend.
 However, once again, Hera drove Heracles mad and he threw Iphitus over the city wall to his death.
 Once again, Heracles purified himself through three years of servitude—this time to Queen Omphale of Lydia.